-While Bing Ads aren’t for everyone, they’re definitely worth a closer look.
-For many businesses, they offer a cost-effective alternative to Google Ads, while others might find it’s best to run PPC campaigns across both platforms.
+While Microsoft Ads aren’t for everyone, they’re definitely worth a closer look.
+For many businesses, these ads offer a cost-effective alternative to Google Ads, while others might find it’s best to run PPC campaigns across both platforms.

 The only way to know is to try them out for yourself!
 It’s simple to set up a campaign, so consider importing a high-performing Google Ads campaign and seeing how it goes.

-Have you set up your first Bing Ads campaign yet?
+Have you set up your first Microsoft Ads (Bing Ads) campaign yet?
 How are you finding it?